Standard Operating

 Doctor's Certification

 The doctor’s certification can be used under special circumstances if a person is unable to complete the field tests for fitness.
 This option requires a physical examination by a physician and a written report of the person's fitness level.
-Appropriate restrictions on the crew member’s assigned tasks will be made and addressed in the burn plan if needed.
-Use of the doctor's certification to assess fitness level will be decided by the Fire Manager, but only after consulting with the Fire Management Coordinator.
+Appropriate restrictions on the person's assigned tasks will be made and addressed in the burn plan or Incident Action Plan (IAP) if needed.
+Use of the doctor's certification to assess fitness level will be decided by the Fire Manager, consulting with the Fire Management Coordinator when medical restrictions may create unusual situations.

 See the Pack Test Information Sheet for a one-page summary of the work capacity test.